thejsway/thejsway/manuscript/chapter07.md

 # Store data in arrays

-This chapter will introduce you to arrays (also known as tables), used in many computer programs to store data.
+This chapter will introduce you to [arrays]( https://en.wikipedia.org/wiki/Array_data_type ), a type of variable used in many computer programs to store data.

 ## TL;DR

 * An **array** represents a set of elements.
 A JavaScript array is an object that has special properties, like `length` to access its size (number of elements).

-* We can think of an array as a set of boxes, each storing a specific value and associated with a number called its **index**.
+* You can think of an array as a set of boxes, each storing a specific value and associated with a number called its **index**.
 The first element of an array will be index number 0 - not 1.

 * You can access a particular element by passing its index within **square brackets** `[]`.